If you publish anything historical, even just in a little blog like this one, you may be a public historian, even if you do not yet know it.

 Here are some more links I have been discovering:

-Sharing evidence-based knowledge about the past, and assisting others to gain a better understanding of the development of the world around them, are always valid forms of historical activity, regardless of how that knowledge and understanding is presented and structured.
+Sharing evidence-based knowledge about the past, and assisting other people to gain a better understanding of the development of the world around them, are always valid forms of historical activity.
+The facts of the past are always relevant, regardless of how that knowledge and understanding is acquired, presented, structured and acknowledged.

 I hope this blog inspires your learning and enriches your awareness, even if you do not regard yourself (or me) as a public historian.